Giuseppe Stampone

 Giuseppe Stampone (born in Cluses, France) is a visual artist who lives and works between Rome and Brussels.
 His artistic production ranges from multimedia installations and videos to drawings made with Bic pen, a technique common to several of his projects.
 The work of Stampone is that of an artist-activist in an age of so-called crisis.
 In a time of rising public vigilance, his art is unabashedly a potent form of political protest.
-He is the founder of Solstizio Project, in collaboration with the European Union and developed in different Countries of the world.
+He is the founder with his wife Maria Crispal of Global Education and Solstizio Project, in collaboration with the European Union and developed in different Countries of the world.

-Stampone collaborates with various universities as the Accademia delle Belle Arti di Urbino where he teaches "Tecniche e Tecnologie delle Arti Visive" IULM of Milan, the Federico II University of Naples and the McLuhan Program in Culture and Technology of Toronto.
+Stampone collaborates with various universities as the Academy of Fine Arts of Bologna where he teaches "Tecniche e Tecnologie delle Arti Visive", IULM of Milan, the Federico II University of Naples and the McLuhan Program in Culture and Technology of Toronto.
 He elaborates interventions of research and experimentation about art and new media with Alberto Abruzzese and Derrick De Kerckhove.